timurtu/psydux/README.md

 [See more examples](https://github.com/timurtu/psydux/tree/master/examples)

-Psydux is Modern JavaScript framework for web developers who are sick of repeating themselves with markup languages and want to build web applications with reusable functions.
+Psydux is Modern JavaScript framework for building web applications with reusable functions.

 The easiest way get started using the Psydux JavaScript framework is to install the command line interface.
 Install [node](https://nodejs.org) first if you have not already.